- The first toaster was invented in 1906.

 Toaster as We Know it Today

 The first electric toaster took a giant leap forward.
 However, even this was not fit for use in everyday households.
-Step by step toaster manufacturing finessed its production methods to provide products which were easier to use than at the beginning of the 20th century.
+Step-by-step toaster manufacturing finessed its production methods to provide products that were easier to use than at the beginning of the 20th century.

-The game-changer was the invention of heat-resistant plastics in the 1980’s.
+The game-changer was the invention of heat-resistant plastics in the 1980s.
 This type of plastic is cheap to manufacture and offers a durable lifespan to products manufactured with it.
 That’s why today you can get a toaster for as low as $15 and it will last up to 7 years if maintained correctly.